jgodstime/laravel-error-notifier/README.md

 This package sends you email and slack notification whenever 500 internal server errors happens in your application.
 This package only works for laravel 8 and 9
+*This package works for both API and view based laravel project*

 ![alt text](https://img001.prntscr.com/file/img001/Zirxkel4QF-IDBFV5v1veA.png)